vanderbilt-redcap/port_project_to_remote_redcap/README.md

 ## Use

 A new blank project should be created on the remote REDCap server, an API token needs to be created for this project and provided to the module.
-Creating this API token for a user specifically created for API tasks may be helpful for identifying log traffic created by this module.
+Creating this API token for a user specifically created for API tasks is highly recommended to aid in identifying log traffic created by this module.

 Set the **Remote API URI** and the generated **Remote Project API Token** in the module settings of the project you wish to migrate to the remote server.